Governor’s Award for Excellence in Teaching

 1. Submission Requirements Form

-3. Supporting letters (limited to eight) from nominee’s chair and/or dean, colleagues, staff members and students (current or former)
+3. Supporting letters (limited to three) from nominee’s chair and/or dean, colleagues, staff members and students (current or former)

 5. List of courses taught and the number of students in each, as well as other instructional and advising activities during the preceding five years

-Nominations and supporting materials must be submitted by the Divisional Dean, who may establish an earlier deadline.
-Submit an electronic version as a single PDF attachment via email to MUProvostAwards@missouri.edu.
-Name the file as follows: YearGovTchng_LastFirst (e.g., 2024GovTchng_TigerTruman).
-Original hard copies of the proposal packet are no longer required.
+Nomination packets for this award must be submitted by the Divisional Dean, who may establish an earlier deadline.
+The Divisional Dean will submit the nomination packet as a single PDF attachment via email to UMCProvostAwards@missouri.edu.
+The PDF file should be named as follows: YearGovTchng_LastFirst (e.g., 2026GovTchng_TigerTruman).

 Please contact us at UMCProvostAwards@missouri.edu with any questions.